matthew-tfs/mjcb.io/content/blog/00064-skills-ontario-2009-retrospective.md

 6. Job Interview (5%)

 Everything was timed during the competition, and there were milestones during the exam to ensure that you were on track to finish by the end of the day.
 If you started to get too far behind, then you would be forced to move onto the next section.
 The job interview component was done at random times and took around 15 minutes to complete.
 At the time I thought it was an unnecessary component, but in hindsight it was smart that the organizers included it.

+There was no internet access at all during the competition, it was completely air gapped.
+There was only one exception and it was due to a requirement with installing required packages in CentOS.
+This section required a judge to supervise the student, and it was timed.
+If you were not able to get the required files in that time frame, you were not able to get them at all and you would lose marks.

 ## Skills Ontario Preparation ##